 In 1888, Sir Frank Bowden’s doctor told him that cycling could improve his health.
 He bought an interest in a small bicycle company in Raleigh Street, Nottingham, where 12 men were making three bicycles a week.
 By 1896 Raleigh owned a factory that employed 850 people and international champions were winning races on Raleigh bikes.

-Despite its impracticality, by 1973 it had become the country’s best-selling bike – it sold a staggering 1.5 million units during that decade – and is now an icon of the Seventies.
+Despite its impracticality, by 1973 it had become the country’s best-selling bike – it sold a staggering 1.5 million units during that decade – and is now an icon of the 1970s.

 As motorcycle stuntman, Evel Knievel’s popularity reached its height, Chopper even released a Knievel bike – complete with a fake exhaust pipe.